The gist of Natural Microdosing

 Making well people better

-Very small doses of fresh magic truffles can be safely ingested – a practice called Natural Microdosing.
+Very small doses of fresh magic truffles can be safely ingested, without it affecting perception – a practice called Natural Microdosing.
 Every morning, or optionally every second or third day, you take a measured amount of fresh psilocybin truffles (the standard amount being 1g for an average adult of 70-80kg), as a food supplement.
 The outstanding advantage of this practice is that it does not impair daily life at all, but gradually manifests beneficial effects, such as:

 ability to focus